ADVENTURE SKILL RATING TKACSONOMY

 Features

-To develop proficiency on moderate terrain, consider taking the ADV Training Camp or the BDR Tour.
-In addition, the Precision Riding class at the Touratech Rally will help with skill refinement.
+To develop proficiency on moderate terrain, consider taking the ADV Training Camp or some Challenge Training.

 Class 4: DIFFICULT